 David Super offers first-chair trial experience to clients across multiple industries.
 He handles complex commercial litigation in federal and state courts throughout the country.

-David’s experience includes litigation involving regulatory and environmental challenges to major infrastructure projects, and environmental claims under the Clean Air Act, the Resource Conservation and Recovery Act and the Comprehensive Environmental Response (RCRA), Compensation, and Liability Act (CERCLA), commonly known as Superfund.
+David’s experience includes litigation involving regulatory and environmental challenges to major infrastructure projects, including pipelines and off-shore windfarms, and environmental claims under the Clean Air Act, the Resource Conservation and Recovery Act and the Comprehensive Environmental Response (RCRA), Compensation, and Liability Act (CERCLA), commonly known as Superfund.
 Beyond his experience in environmental litigation, David has taken a lead role in a diverse set of complex commercial disputes, including defense of class actions, allegations of fraud and other business torts, breach of contract, partnership disputes, actions before federal agencies, energy issues and constitutional takings.

 David has substantial experience in banking issues, receivership issues, regulation of financial institutions, the interpretation of statutes and agency regulations and principles of administrative law, having served as counsel to the Federal Deposit Insurance Corporation (FDIC) and the former Resolution Trust Corporation for 25 years.